 We have you covered with all the happenings around Atlanta in honor of the national Martin Luther King Jr. holiday: January 20th, 2020.

 - MLK Day 5K

 Not only does the race celebrate MLK Jr. Day, but Atlanta area schools, churches, community organizations and businesses are able to use the race as a fundraiser for their community-oriented initiatives. $5 of each registration from an approved organization will be returned to that organization for use in community efforts of its choice.
 Drummers every 50 meters will give the race a unique vibe that will transform the 3.1 miles into fast parade.
 Just think…drummers will keep the beat as you streak through the Park!
 The 5K walk/run is a USATF certified 5K race course and a Peachtree Road Race Qualifier.

 - Children’s Museum

-The Children’s Museum of Atlanta will host a series of events in honor of MLK with a special Tribute, Mini-Musical, Storytime, and Music & Movement programs!
-The Art Studio and Build It Lab will both be open for special projects in honor of the holiday.
+In collaboration with the National Center for Civil and Human Rights, the Children’s Museum of Atlanta will host a series of events in honor of MLK with a special Tribute and Music & Movement programs!
+The Stage, Science Bar, and Creativity Cafe will all be open for special projects in honor of the holiday.